Why These Dog Breeds Are Banned Across the UK

 Owning a UK’s banned dog breeds is a criminal offense, and the consequences can be severe.
 However, there are some exceptions:

-- Exemption Orders: In rare cases, owners can apply for an exemption order if their dog is deemed not to be a danger to public safety.
-Exempted dogs must be neutered, microchipped, and kept on a leash and muzzled in public.
+• Exemption Orders: In rare cases, owners can apply for an exemption order if authorities judge their dog not to pose a danger to public safety.
+Owners must neuter, microchip, and keep exempted dogs leashed and muzzled in public.

 Alternatives to Breed-Specific Legislation